 The EXata+Cyber package is a bundle of the EXata simulation/emulation platform plus the Cyber Behavior Model Library (Cyber Library).
 All of the capabilities of EXata are available, providing the same advantages and benefits.
 The addition of the Cyber Library allows you to evaluate communications models for their resiliency or vulnerability to cyber attack using our computer networking simulation software.

-Security elements can be added to EXata network models, and, representing a cyber attack, scenarios can be run that utilize attack elements which cause the network information flows to degrade..
-This computer networking simulation software enables the user to gain unique visibility into how a network and the applications that use it will respond during a cyber attack.
+Security elements can be added to EXata network models, and, representing a cyber attack, scenarios can be run that utilize attack elements which cause the network information flows to degrade.
+This computer networking simulation software enables the user to gain unique visibility into how a network and the applications that use it will respond to a cyber attack.

-The Cyber Library implements a broad range of attack characteristics which can be focused in a variety of ways against a software virtual network.
-The user can dynamically launch cyber warfare features on a model, including eavesdropping, radio jamming attacks, distributed denial of service (DDoS) attacks, and a variety of attacks detectable with 3rd party network intrusion detection software (NIDS) like snort.
+The cyber behavior model library implements a broad range of attack characteristics which can be focused in a variety of ways against a software virtual network.
+The user can dynamically launch cyber warfare features on a simulation network model, including eavesdropping, radio jamming attacks, distributed denial of service (DDoS) attacks, and a variety of attacks detectable with 3rd party network intrusion detection software (NIDS) like snort.
 Attacks can be targeted on specialized networks like wireless, wired, mobile ad-hoc (MANET) and tactical networks.
-Computer networking simulation allows the users to analyze their impact on the network itself, the applications and the end-users.
+Computer networking simulation software allows the users to analyze their impact on the network itself, the applications and the end-users.

 EXata+Cyber implements the following cyber behavior models: